lexemlang/lexem/specification/functional/statements.md

 All loops can have finalization blocks that are executed only if its condition is satisfied:

-- `last` block: it is executed as the last iteratior only if the loop exits normally i.e. without using an `exit` statement but only after executing at least one time.
+- `last` block: it is executed as the last iterator only if the loop exits normally i.e. without using an `exit` statement but only after executing at least one time.
 - `else` block: it is executed only if the loop fails before executing once its body.

 For example: